 Step 2: Set up Logs

-In its default configuration, Dionaea will generate a bunch of log files in a production environment.
+In its default configuration, Dionaea will generate a bunch of log files in an environment pars.
 In some cases, you will see multiple gigabytes per day of log files.
-To prevent this, we need to set the logging to only log "error" priorities.
+To prevent this, we need to set logging to only log "error" priorities.

 To do this, we need to navigate down to the logging section of the configuration file.
 There you will see a section that looks like this: